BleekerLab/genetic_requirements/README.md

 # genetic_requirements
-Codes and date for the figures of the "genetic requirement" paper
+Codes and data for the figures of the "genetic requirement" paper

 ## Figure List Thesis Ruy